larry-athey/climate-czar/Instructions/Combo Hub v2 Web API.md

 **/hub-id/device-name** - Returns the device name of the selected hub.

 **/hub-id/ds18b20/address/format** - Returns the temperature of a DS18B20 temperature sensor connected to the selected hub in the specified format "c" or "f".
 Sensor address identification is done using option 4 in the serial configuration main menu.
 Use ice water to determine which sensor is under test and make a note of its address.
+See **/hub-id/sensor-address/which-one** for an alternative to using the serial configuration for this procedure.

 **/hub-id/humidity** - Returns the humidity level detected at the selected hub.